-Syrian violinist and composer.
-Studied classical and Arabic music in the Higher Music Institute of Damascus.
-Shalan masters both genres playing and composing.
-Wrote and arranged music for a plenty of orchestras, ensembles, singers, films and TV shows.
+Syrian/Belgian violinist and composer.
+Studied Western classical music and Arabic music at the Conservatory of Damascus, and later Turkish music at Codarts University of Arts.
+Shalan masters those genres playing and composing.
+He wrote and arranged music for a plenty of orchestras, ensembles, singers, films and TV shows.

 Plays among others with GFVP (Gent Folk Violin Project), Olla vogala, EPO (Expat Philharmonic Orchestra) and Damast Duo.

 Former member of: The Syrian National Symphony Orchestra, The National Orchestra of Arabic Music and Damascus Chamber Orchestra.